A Bayesian Mixture Modelling of Stop Signal Reaction Time Distributions: Discussion

 \subsection{Future Work}

-The proposed approach in modelling the SSRT distribution in this study should be replicated in the future research in several different directions.
-This may shed light on further unknown corners.
-New work includes (i)considering of the larger number of SST trials,(ii) examining the order of trials,(iii)expanding these methods to other clinical populations,(iv) considering trigger failures in the modelling,(v) interpreting the shape statistics, and (vi) estimating signal respond reaction times (SRRT).
+The proposed approach in modelling the SSRT distribution in this study should be replicated in future research in several different directions.
+This further work may shed light on further unknown corners.
+New work includes: (i)considering the larger number of SST trials,(ii) examining the order of trials,(iii)expanding these methods to other clinical populations,(iv) considering trigger failures in the modelling,(v) interpreting the shape statistics, and (vi) estimating signal respond reaction times (SRRT).
 First, research has recommended that reliable estimates of SSRT for adults requires 200 SST trials with 50 stops \cite{I16}.
-Hence, the current work's approach needs to be replicated for SST data with 400 trials including sub-cluster types of 200 trials with 50 stops for confirmation and generalization purposes.
-Second, supplementary research to this study must address the presumption of equal impact in the order of trials for the same cluster type weights $W_A.$ For example, for the case of $W_A=1,$ one may consider two schemes within the study of 96 SST trials: In the first scheme, trials numbered $2k (1\leq k\leq 25)$ are stop trials.
+Hence, the current work's approach needs to be replicated for SST data with 400 trials, including sub-cluster types of 200 trials with 50 stops for confirmation and generalization purposes.
+Second, additional research to this study must address the presumption of equal impact in the order of trials for the same cluster type weights $W_A.$ For example, for the case of $W_A=1,$ one may consider two schemes within the study of 96 SST trials: In the first scheme, trials numbered $2k (1\leq k\leq 25)$ are stop trials.
 In the second scheme, trials numbered $98-2k\ (1\leq k\leq 25)$ are the stop trials.
-Currently, there is no known study that investigates if in the same participant, these schemes lead to the same $SSRT_{Mixture}$ or not.
-Third, the work subsequent to this study should apply the proposed $SSRT_{Mixture}$ to study the inhibitory deficiency in different clinical groups such as ADHD, OCD, autism and schizophrenia in terms of descriptive statistics, shape statistics plus the differential disparities across these clinical groups.
+There is no known study investigating if, in the same participant, these schemes lead to the same $SSRT_{Mixture}$ or not.
+Third, after this study, the work should apply the proposed $SSRT_{Mixture}$ to study the inhibitory deficiency in different clinical groups such as ADHD, OCD, autism, and schizophrenia.
+The application is in terms of descriptive statistics, shape statistics, plus the differential disparities across these clinical groups.
 Fourth, there are trigger failures that impact the estimations \cite{I26-2}.
-Given the probability of trigger failures(TF) of $P_T(TF);$ $P_A(TF)$ and $P_B(TF)$ for the overall SST data, cluster-A SST data and cluster-B SST data respectively, there remains an open question on their relationships and the impact of the cluster type trigger failures in the estimations of the $SSRT_{Mixture}$ and on the above results.
-The results of such consideration generalizes this study's findings in terms of trigger failures and control them in order to eliminate a potential confounding variable, trigger failure status.
-Fifth, this study merely reported and compared the shape statistics for skewness and kurtosis across the cluster type SSRTs, single SSRT and the mixture SSRT distributions.
-There is a need to investigate into psychiatric and psychopathological interpretations of these shape statistics given the Ex-Gaussian parametric distribution assumption.
+Given the probability of trigger failures(TF) of $P_T(TF);$ $P_A(TF)$ and $P_B(TF)$ for the overall SST data, cluster-A SST data, and cluster-B SST data, respectively, there remains an open question on their relationships and the impact of the cluster type trigger failures in the estimations of the $SSRT_{Mixture}$ and on the above results.
+The results of such consideration generalize this study's findings in terms of trigger failures and control them in order to eliminate a potential confounding variable, trigger failure status.
+Fifth, this study merely reported and compared the shape statistics for skewness and kurtosis across the cluster type SSRTs, single SSRT, and the mixture SSRT distributions.
+There is a need to investigate these shape statistics' psychiatric and psychopathological interpretations given the Ex-Gaussian parametric distribution assumption.
 Finally, this and the earlier study \cite{I14} addressed the estimation of stop signal reaction times (SSRT) in the case of the violated assumption of similar aftereffects of the prior trial type.
 It is plausible to conduct a counterpart investigation on to the estimation of the signal respond reaction times (SRRT) constant index and distribution.